 Manufacturer: Harvey Guzzini, Recanati, Italy.

 Other versions: This 1960s Harvey Guzzini table lamp exists in several varieties.
 The lampshade exists in several colours and also a floor and wall lamp were made.

 For the moment, the name of the lamp is unknown.
 Do you own a lamp like this one and is the 4 digit code still attached somewhere?
-Please use the contact form to make this website more complete.
+Please let us know through the contact form and help improve the websites exactitude.
 All Harvey Guzzini lamps have a name.